LuminaKraft/LuminaKraftLauncher/README.md

 - **Missing dependencies**: Install GTK 3.24+ and WebKit2GTK
 - **Package conflicts**: Use AppImage for universal compatibility

+#### Linux Display Servers (Wayland/X11)
+- The launcher now automatically prefers Wayland and gracefully falls back to X11 if Wayland is unavailable.
+- It also disables WebKit's DMABUF path and selects a compatible GTK renderer to avoid common crashes like:
+  - `Gdk-Message: Error 71 (Protocol error) dispatching to Wayland display.`
+  - `Failed to create GBM buffer of size 1200x800: Invalid argument`
+- No manual environment setup is required.
+For troubleshooting, you can still override:
+  - `GDK_BACKEND=wayland,x11` (backend preference)
+  - `GSK_RENDERER=gl` (GTK renderer)
+  - `WEBKIT_DISABLE_DMABUF_RENDERER=1` (disable fragile dmabuf path)
+  - `LIBGL_ALWAYS_SOFTWARE=1` (software rendering fallback on X11)

 ## 🛠 Building and Releases

 ### Automated Builds via GitHub Actions